MathyouMB/website/src/content/articles/you-need-domain-expertise-to-get-hired.md

 The list goes on.

-These roles might sound interchangeable, but these teams aren’t just looking for someone who can write code — they’re looking for someone who understands the **domain** their team works in and the specific problem space they’re solving.
+These roles might sound interchangeable, but these teams aren’t just looking for someone who can write code, they’re looking for someone who understands the **domain** their team works in and the specific problem space they’re solving.

 A decade ago, being a capable generalist was often enough.
 Today, it’s different.
 Developers are not in demand.
 Hiring managers can be more selective.
-And the best candidates don’t just know how to code — they already understand the landscape they’re stepping into.
+And the best candidates don’t just know how to code, they already understand the landscape they’re stepping into.

 Although many engineers understand the importance of highlighting common skill based knowledge like programming languages, frameworks, and tools, they often overlook the significance of highlighting common domain knowledge.